nextcloud/documentation/user_manual/groupware/contacts.rst

 3. Make your modifications or click on the trash bin.

 Changes or removals that you made to any contact information are implemented immediately.

+Not all contacts will be editable for you.
+The system address book does not allow you to modify someone elses data, only your own.
+Your own data can also be modified in the :doc:`user settings <../userpreferences>`.

 Contact Picture